-- The above hadith describes the prayer given by Prophet Muhammad to us so that we read every time we finish our wudu.
-The aim is that we get the pleasure of Allah Ta’ala and so that the prayer becomes the cause of the opening of the gates of Heaven and we can enter into Heaven from any door we want.
+One: The above hadith describes the prayer given by Prophet Muhammad to us so that we read every time we finish our wudu.
+The aim is that we get the pleasure of Allah Taala and so that the prayer becomes the cause of the opening of the gates of Heaven and we can enter into Heaven from any door we want.

-- The hadith explains that Heaven has eight doors.
-The lesson of explanation about the opening of the eight doors of Sugra is to emphasize how high the position of the person who always reads the prayer.
+Two: The hadith explains that Heaven has eight doors.
+The lesson of explanation about the opening of the eight doors of Heaven is to emphasize how high the position of the person who always reads the prayer.

-- Allah Ta’ala has told Prophet Muhammad about the reward that has been prepared for the believers.
+Three: Allah Taala has told Prophet Muhammad about the reward that has been prepared for the believers.
 Prophet Muhammad also told the people that they should do it.

-That is a brief explanation of the best information about wudu in Islam.
+That is a brief explanation of the best information about ablution (wudu) in Islam.
 May be useful!